Original Prusa MK3S 3D Printer Review

 Multimaterial Unit 2S

-Original Prusa has developed a multimaterial system that allows users to print with up to 5 different filament colours in a single print.
+Original Prusa has developed a multimaterial system that allows users to print with up to five different filament colors in a single print.
 While this is already a great option, the real strength comes with the integration within Prusa’s PrusaSlicer software.
-This provides a workflow for users that is extremely user-friendly, making the Prusa Mk3S and a Multimaterla Unit 2S a highly recommended package for users looking for an intuitive and low-cost multi-material 3D printer.
+This provides a workflow for users that is extremely user-friendly, making the Prusa Mk3S and a Multimaterial Unit 2S a highly recommended package for people looking for an intuitive and low-cost multi-material 3D printer.

 Community Support